NREL-Sienna/PowerSystems.jl/docs/src/user_guide/quick_start_guide.md

 | 2020-09-01T01:00:00 | 101.0 |
 | 2020-09-01T02:00:00 |  99.0 |

-Where a column (or several columns) represent the time stamp associated with the value and a column stores the values of interest.
+Where a column (or several columns) represent the timestamp associated with the value and a column stores the values of interest.

 - **Forecasts**: Predicted values of a time-varying quantity that commonly features